 The most annoying issue is one which isn’t there, but you keep getting it.
 One such error is — We couldn’t find your OneDrive folder.
-The error message pops-up now and then, according to forum reports, and could appear after a Windows Update.
-The best part is that all your files are available, OneDrive linked folders are available, but for some reason, OneDrive assumes a setup is needed.
+According to forum reports, the error message occasionally pops up and could appear after a Windows Update.
+The best part is that all your files and OneDrive-linked folders are available, but for some reason, OneDrive assumes a setup is needed.

 It appears to be a bug.
 I have seen reports on this for over two years.
 For some reason, Windows Update misconfigures OneDrive in such a way that it starts the initial setup process.
 Though, there are temporary solutions.
 It will make the popup disappear until the next Windows update kicks in, and if you are not in luck!